mikedelgaudio/tipsy/README.md

 - [ ] Ability to split an item with a person
 - [ ] Ability to share a link for 1 week
 - [ ] Determine why some state functions required `undefined` as type safe
-- [ ] Refactor how state is updated, is recalculate a side effect use thunks?
 - [ ] Ensure multiple calls to save state subscriber is not taking too many calls
 - [ ] Move dialog layouts to different shared components folder
 - [ ] Update/Fix SEO
+- [ ] Investigate how to reduce calls in `math.ts`; this may involve redesigning the store to search by key.

 ## Docker build